signalfx/splunk-otel-python/docs/profiling.md

 stack traces from every thread in the process (excluding the profiler thread itself), and emits a `pprof` log record.
 If a thread is currently executing a span, that span's `trace_id` and `span_id` are embedded as labels in the `pprof` sample, enabling trace-to-profile correlation in the UI.
-Over time, this builds a picture of where your application is spending its CPU time.

 ---